 Doing the tadasana can help improve posture and focus your breathing.
 Here’s how you do it:4

-- Stand with your feet together, arms by the sides, your fingers pointing down to the ground.
+- Stand with your feet together, arms by the sides, your fingers

 - Keep your abdomen engaged but your pelvis neutral.